VedantGoel28/Dashboard/README.md

 Open index.html in your web browser to view and interact with the dashboard.

 ### 📊 Usage
-Viewing Charts: The dashboard displays a bar chart, line chart, and pie chart for data visualization.
+Viewing Charts: The dashboard displays a bar chart, line chart, and pie chart for data visualization.<br>
 Switching Datasets: Use the buttons to switch between different datasets and see how the charts update accordingly.

 ### 🧪 Testing